 We invite you to take this into consideration the next time you create an article.
 To create and enrich articles in such a way that they don’t become too heavy is as much an art as is creating an engaging design.

-Do other factors have an influence on the time required to display your content on the device?
+Do other factors have an influence on an app loading slow?

 Well, Twixl Publisher transfers compressed files to the app (InDesign .article or .publication files and HTML packages are downloaded as a zipped file).
 It is very hard to say how much savings the compression has, because it depends on the type of content: e.g. text compression will usually provide much smaller files, but image compression will never have the same substantial results.